 - You can take a shower, wear makeup, and use hair styling products.

-- Wear comfortable clothing.
+- Wear loose comfortable clothing.
 It can get chilly in the treatment room, so long sleeves and pants are suggested in case you get cold.

 - Expect to be at the office for 1-1.5 hours.
-Sometimes extra time is needed in case something unplanned occurs.

 What Can I Expect During the Procedure?